Alexandru730/Image-processing/README.md

 - `script.js`: JavaScript file containing the logic for image fetching, processing, and display.
 - `styles.css`: CSS file with minimal styling for the webpage.

-## Dependencies

-- No external libraries are required.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.